 "I particularly love the laborious extraction of muka (the pure white silky flax fibre), using a Kutai (mussell shell), you can come and see how it is done on the Art Trail.
 The flax does different things depending on how it is processed and this is an endless source of fascination and inspiration to me about this medium".
 With muka she has created shoulder cloaks, wall hangings, flax skirts, jewellery and is inspired to keep on finding new things to make.

-Last year was a busy year for exhibitions, the biggest and most successful was her `Woven Together exhibition` at the Quarry Arts Centre in June 2016, as an emerging artist she was thrilled to hear it was one of the best selling exhibitions they have had!
+At the `Woven Together exhibition` at the Quarry Arts Centre in June 2016, as an emerging artist she was thrilled to hear it was one of the best selling exhibitions they have had!
 Soon she will be celebrating the anniversary of the launch of her Facebook page AllFlax and finds it is a great way to keep fans in touch with what she is currently doing.

 At the trail you can expect to find some of her traditional pieces but also her one off special pieces she is becoming well know for.